Tunisia - TN - TUN - TUN - Africa

 Military service age and obligation

-20-23 years of age for compulsory service for men with a 12-month service obligation; individuals engaged in higher education or vocational training programs prior to their military drafting are allowed to delay service until they have completed their programs (up to age 35); exemptions allowed for males considered to a family's sole provider; 18-23 years of age for voluntary service for men and women (2023)
+18-23 years of age for voluntary service for men and women; 20-23 years of age for compulsory service for men with a 12-month service obligation; individuals engaged in higher education or vocational training programs prior to their military drafting are allowed to delay service until they have completed their programs (up to age 35); exemptions allowed for males considered to a family's sole provider; (2023)

 Background

-Tunisia has been the nexus of many different colonizations including those of the Phoenicians (as early as the 12 century B.C.), the Carthaginians, Romans, Vandals, Byzantines, various Arab and Berber kingdoms, and the Ottomans (16th to late 19th centuries).
-Rivalry between French and Italian interests in Tunisia culminated in a French invasion in 1881 and the creation of a protectorate.
-Agitation for independence in the decades following World War I was finally successful in convincing the French to recognize Tunisia as an independent state in 1956.
-The country's first president, Habib BOURGUIBA, established a strict one-party state.
-He dominated the country for 31 years, repressing Islamic fundamentalism and establishing rights for women.
-In November 1987, BOURGUIBA was removed from office and replaced by Zine el Abidine BEN ALI in a bloodless coup.
-Street protests that began in Tunis in December 2010 over high unemployment, corruption, widespread poverty, and high food prices escalated in January 2011, culminating in rioting that led to hundreds of deaths.
-On 14 January 2011, the same day BEN ALI dismissed the government, he fled the country, and by late January 2011, a "national unity government" was formed.
-Elections for the new Constituent Assembly were held in late October 2011, and in December, it elected human rights activist Moncef MARZOUKI as interim president.
-The Assembly began drafting a new constitution in February 2012 and, after several iterations and a months-long political crisis that stalled the transition, ratified the document in January 2014.
+Street protests that began in Tunis in 2010 over high unemployment, corruption, widespread poverty, and high food prices escalated in 2011, culminating in rioting that led to hundreds of deaths and later became known as the start of the regional Arab Spring uprising.
+BEN ALI dismissed the government and fled the country, and a "national unity government" was formed.
+Elections for the new Constituent Assembly were held later that year, and human rights activist Moncef MARZOUKI was elected as interim president.
+The Assembly began drafting a new constitution in 2012 and, after several iterations and a months-long political crisis that stalled the transition, ratified the document in 2014.
 Parliamentary and presidential elections for a permanent government were held at the end of 2014.
 Beji CAID ESSEBSI was elected as the first president under the country's new constitution.
-Following ESSEBSI’s death in office in July 2019, Tunisia moved its scheduled presidential election forward two months and after two rounds of voting, Kais SAIED was sworn in as president in October 2019.
-Tunisia held legislative elections on schedule in October 2019.
+After ESSEBSI’s death in office in 2019, Kais SAIED was elected.
 SAIED's term, as well as that of Tunisia's 217-member parliament, was set to expire in 2024.
-However, on 25 July 2021, SAIED seized exceptional powers allowed under Tunisia's constitution to dismiss the prime minister and suspend the legislature.
-Tunisians approved a new constitution through public referendum in July 2022 that expanded presidential powers and created a new bicameral legislature.
-In December 2022, Tunisia held elections to populate local councils which will indirectly elect members to the second chamber of parliament.
+However, in 2021, SAIED used the exceptional powers allowed under Tunisia's constitution to dismiss the prime minister and suspend the legislature.
+Tunisians approved a new constitution through public referendum in 2022, expanding presidential powers and creating a new bicameral legislature.

 Environment - current issues